 using invAngle as specified in clause 8.4.5.2.12.
 If the value of nScale is less than 0, process 8.4.5.2.14 is terminated, and outputs of this process are set equal to the input predicted samples predSamples[ x ][ y ], with x = 0..nTbW − 1, y = 0..nTbH − 1.

+Method 3

+To address the asymmetric filtering issue as described above, the following spec changes are proposed, with addition highlighted and deletion with strikethrough.
+The idea is to introduce a corner mode and derive the mode difference based on corner mode rather than the minimum mode difference to vertical or horizontal mode.

+The variable nTbS is set equal to ( Log2 ( nTbW ) + Log2 ( nTbH ) ) >> 1.

+The variable cornerMode is derived according to Table 8-X,